Islamic fundamentalism in Iran: Islamist art and literature

 Perhaps the most influential neo-conservative newspaper during the 1990s and 2000s was Kayhan daily.
 Hossein Shariatmadari and Hossein Saffar Harandi (who later became Minister of Culture) were the editor and responsible chief of the newspaper.
 In 2006, British ambassador to Tehran met Hossein Shariatmadari acknowledged the role of Kayhan in the region.

 To promote art and literature, Islamic Development Organization was founded by Ayatollah Khomeini.
 In 1991, Ali Khamenei revised the organization's structure and plans to promote religious and moral ideas through art and literature.
 According to the Minister of Culture, Hossein Saffar Harandi, the funds for Qur'anic activities would increase fourfold by 2007.
 "All of the ninth governments' cultural and artistic activities should conform to the Holy Book," he declared.

-While promoting conforming art and literature, principalists rejected the development of art and literature that has no "valuable content."
+While promoting conforming art and literature, principlists rejected the development of art and literature that has no "valuable content."
 In 1996, following a fatwa by Ali Khamenei stating that music education corrupts the minds of young children, many music schools were closed and music instruction to children under the age of 16 was banned by public establishments (although private instruction continued).
 In 2010, Khamenei said that while music is permissible, it is not compatible with the values of the Islamic Republic, and promoted science and sport as alternatives.
 Khamenei and his followers claimed that "Nihilism and Beatle-ism" have ravaged Western youth.
 According to the novelist and the first president of Iranian Association of Writers after the revolution, Simin Daneshvar, the Islamic Republic has been generally hostile toward Iranian writers and intellectuals in contrast to the Pahlavi regime.

 In 2007, Javad Shamghadri, artistic advisor to President Ahmadinejad, publicly stated that: "Like many other countries in the world, Iran too can get along without a film industry."
 He added, "Only 20 percent of people go to the cinema, and their needs can be provided through the national radio and television network."